larsaars/spotify_song_downloader/README.md

 ## other requirements

 Also, you have to create a Spotify Developer account and [register an spotify application](https://developer.spotify.com/dashboard/applications), of which you must store in a file `spotify_secrets.txt` the client id and in the second line the client secret.

+## DISCLAIMER

+I [THE AUTHOR] is not responsible for any illegal acts commited by using this code.